Top 10 Ways to Allergy-Proof Your Home

 Depending on the severity of your allergies, you may need to stay away from specific animals altogether.
-But if your symptoms are minimal, you could easily prevent excessive pet dander by vacuuming once or twice a week and washing your pet frequently
+But if your symptoms are minimal, you could easily prevent excessive pet dander by vacuuming once or twice a week and washing your pet frequently.

 Choose hardwood over carpet

-Pet dander and dust mites can be easily trapped in carpet and re-released when someone walks through the room.
+Pet dander and dust mites can be easily trapped in the carpet and re-released when someone walks through the room.
 Unfortunately, vacuuming can only do so much.
 When possible, choose hardwood flooring.
-It’s much easier to clean for allergies.
+It's much easier to clean for allergies.

 When was the last time you thoroughly cleaned your blinds and curtains?
 If you can't remember, chances are there are all sorts of allergens and debris.
 Spend some time dusting, wiping, and washing these items of stuff that's maybe been accumulating for years.

 Your kitchen can be a breeding ground for allergens from moisture to dust.
 That's why experts recommend cleaning the refrigerator, stove, microwave, countertops, and cabinets.
 It's also worth scrubbing the faucets and sink.